DeNeutoy/deep_qa/README.md

 code for these systems is typically 50 lines or less.

+This library has several main components:

+* A ``training`` module, which has a bunch of helper code for training Keras models of various kinds.
+* A ``models`` module, containing implementations of actual Keras models grouped around various prediction tasks.
+* A ``layers`` module, which contains code for custom Keras Layers that we have written.
+* A ``data`` module, containing code for reading in data from files and converting it into numpy arrays suitable for use with Keras.
+* A ``common`` module, which has a few random things dealing with reading parameters and a few other things.

 ## Working in a clone of DeepQA

 To train or evaluate a model using a clone of the DeepQA repository, the recommended entry point is